-The most memorable vacations are less about the physical items you pack in your suitcase and more about the connections you make and the feelings you take with you.
-Here, Guest Services Manager and born-and-bred Londoner Toby Gray recommends five sensory “souvenirs” to take away from your visit.
+The most treasured holidays are less about the physical items you pack in your suitcase and more about the connections you feel and the memories you make.
+Here, Director of Events and born-and-bred Londoner Sasha Taylor recommends five sensory “souvenirs” to take away from your visit.

 Nothing brightens up a room like fresh flowers, whether for a big celebratory event or to add a special touch to your home.
 While hand-tied arrangements can be stunning and convenient, I like to head to the famous Columbia Road Flower Market in East London to get the best deals and make my own floral arrangements.
 Every Sunday, the market becomes a sea of colour with fresh blooms overflowing at every stall, offering a wide variety of flowers and plants from some of London’s leading traders.
 The best time to arrive is either early morning at opening or late afternoon, when you can grab a few bargains before closing.

 London is brimming with amazing venues – from grand historic buildings to small underground clubs – and offers music that caters to all tastes.
 For me, the world-renowned Royal Albert Hall is a real treasure and will forever be a classic location to soak up the sounds of the finest musical talents.
 Many legendary artists – everyone from Jimi Hendrix to Adele – have played there over the years, and the ornate décor, impressive seating and perfect acoustics make it the ideal venue to see your favourite performers in action.

 I’m a movie lover, so visiting the cinema is always a good idea, whether to see a family film with my nieces or for a relaxed evening to see the newest big release with friends.
 Everyman Cinemas has boutique picture houses in several locations across London, but I like to go to the one in Chelsea.
 Head into the cosy screening room and sink into a red plush velvet sofa, and enjoy food and drinks with hands-on service for a luxury cinema experience.